 I also collected the manuals and warranties that were cluttering up this space...

 And popped them into the basket.
-Or you could file these things away with the rest of the paperwork, as they're not items you need to access regularly.
+You could also file these things away, as they're not items you need to access regularly.

 Clearing the cord clutter made extra room for all the pretty decorative display items on this unit, so with a bit of rearranging, everything was looking so much neater and prettier.
 Aaah, nothing like a quick and easy makeover!